dave/wildernessprime/content/expeditions/great-himalaya-trail/navigation-apps.en.md

 *Disadvantages*: Maps aren't topographic, so of limited use for off-trail navigation.
 Only imports KML files (not GPX).

 <iframe class="youtube" src="https://www.youtube.com/embed/Y6rY1eoqASA" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

+> It should be noted that ViewRanger and Footpath are not particularly efficient at loading multiple routes and downloading offline maps, so getting them set up was a major task taking several days.